First Time User? Enroll now.

 Home > Health Library > Diarrhea, Age 11 and Younger

-Diarrhea occurs when there is an increase in the frequency of bowel movements or bowel movements are more watery and loose than normal.
+Diarrhea means having bowel movements more often or having ones that are more watery and loose than normal.
 Diarrhea has many causes.

-A child may develop diarrhea from a change in his or her diet.
+A child may get diarrhea from a diet change.
 A baby's or child's digestive tract may not tolerate large amounts of juice, fruit, or even milk.
 Diarrhea may be caused by an increase in the amount of juice or fruit a child drinks or eats.
-Diarrhea that is caused by a change in the child's diet is not usually serious.
+This type of diarrhea usually isn't serious.

-Diarrhea is often caused by a viral or bacterial infection, such as rotavirus, stomach flu (gastroenteritis), or food poisoning.
+Diarrhea is often caused by a viral or bacterial infection.
+These include rotavirus, gastroenteritis, and food poisoning.
 Diarrhea is the body's way of quickly clearing any viruses, bacteria, or toxins such as botulism from the digestive tract.
-Most cases of diarrhea are caused by a viral infection and will usually clear up in a few days.
+Most cases are caused by a viral infection.
+They will usually clear up in a few days.

 Diarrhea may also be caused by a parasitic infection, such as Giardia lamblia.
-This parasite, as well as other viral and bacterial infections, may be spread by drinking untreated water, unpasteurized dairy products, or by poor hand-washing.
+This parasite, as well as other viral and bacterial infections, may be spread by drinking untreated water or unpasteurized dairy products, or by poor hand-washing.

 Diarrhea can also occur from an infection passed on by animals or while traveling to a foreign country.

-On rare occasions, diarrhea can be a symptom of a more serious condition, such as:
+In rare cases, diarrhea can be a symptom of a more serious condition.
+These include:

-Children, especially those younger than 6 months of age and those with other health risks, need special attention when they have diarrhea because they can quickly become dehydrated.
-Careful observation of your child's appearance and how much fluid he or she is drinking can help prevent problems.
+Children, especially those younger than 6 months of age and those with other health risks, need special attention when they have diarrhea.
+They can quickly become dehydrated.
+To help prevent problems, closely watch your child's appearance and how much fluid your child drinks.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include: